 The basic message is that long distance travel with a bicycle by train in France is possible, despite what you might have heard about high speed trains like the TGV, but choice is limited and you need to book early, especially in summer.
 Regional services that can take accompanied bicycles are sparse but good.
 The French Railways web site can be found at www.voyages-sncf.com.

 Railway lines in France are less dense than in Germany and there are fewer trains on the lines.
 Out in the sticks, two trains a day appears to be the norm, but services to the regional centres are generally adequate.
-The SNCF (Société Nationale des Chemins de fer Français or French National Railway Corporation) incorporates TGV, France’s high-speed rail network and the ferry company SeaFrance.
+The SNCF (Société Nationale des Chemins de Fer Français or French National Railway Corporation) incorporates TGV, France’s high-speed rail network.
 Its functions include operation of trains for passengers and freight, and maintenance and signalling of rail infrastructure owned by Réseau Ferré de France (RFF).

 This is the very French solution to European directives formulated to impose competition on national and pan-European rail networks.
-We got a botched privatisation, and the French kept the whole SNCF edifice intact by making it look privatized.
+Great Britain got a botched privatisation, and the French kept the whole SNCF edifice intact by making it look privatised.
 Who is to say they were wrong?
-Recent work by the Office of the Rail Regulator suggests that National Rail is 34-40% less efficient than the nationalised European norm, and as we all know, our fares are the most expensive in Europe too.
+Recent work by the Office of the Rail Regulator suggests that National Rail is 34-40% less efficient than the nationalised European norm, and as we all know, standard British fares are the most expensive in Europe too.